Spectral Method attacks Sparse LWE, Sparse LPN and Beyond: Introduction

-\textbf{Organization.} Section~\ref{sec:overview} gives a high level overview of our attacks.
-Section~\ref{sec:preliminaries} introduces some basic notations and the definitions of sparse LWE and sparse LPN over higher modulus $q$.
-Section~\ref{sec:Kikuchi graph} describes the Kikuchi graph construction for $\LIN{k}{q}$.
-In Sections~\ref{sec:Kikuchi spectral}, \ref{sec:Kikuchi cover}, we utilize the Kikuchi graph to distinguish planted vs random $\LIN{k}{q}$ instances using the spectral method and $q$-ary cover method respectively.
-Finally, in Section~\ref{comparing attacks}, we compare our attacks, as well as discuss the attack strategies by \cite{sparse_LWE}.
+\textbf{Organization.} Section~\ref{sec:overview} gives a high level overview of our spectral Kikuchi method.
+Section~\ref{sec:preliminaries} introduces some basic notations, standard results, definitions of the $\LIN{k}{R}$ problem and variants.
+Section~\ref{sec:Kikuchi graph} describes our Kikuchi graph construction for $\LIN{k}{R}$.
+In Section~\ref{sec:Kikuchi spectral}, we utilize the spectral norm of the Kikuchi graph to distinguish planted vs random $\LIN{k}{R}$ instances.
+In Section~\ref{sec:simple algo}, we describe our simpler algorithm for distinguishing $\LIN{k}{R}$ instances.
+In Section~\ref{sec:alin} we deal with the `at most' $k$-sparse version, called $\ALIN{k}{R}$, and give a simple algorithm to distinguish a planted vs random version of this problem.
+Finally, in Section~\ref{sec:discussion} we discuss how our techniques and results compare with the works \cite{kocurek2025spectral} and \cite{sparse_LWE}.